AustinWise/TaxStuff/README.md

   dividends, and stock transactions.
 The contents of the 1099-Bs will be turned into Form 8949s and will be referenced by !040 Schedule D. The 1009-DIVs and 1099-INTs will be put into the right places on Form 1040.
-* Fill in the results of tax computations into PDF tax forms.
+* Fill in the results of tax computations into PDF tax forms. (only implemented for the 2020 tax year currently)
 * A custom XML format and expression language for defining tax forms.
 See the [2020 folder](./TaxStuff/2020/) for the forms.